nikiibayat/TCP-over-UDP/README.md

 ### TCP Server Socket
 Students are asked to complete this class in TCPServerSocketImpl.java, there are two methods in TCPServerSocketImpl that students have to complete: accept and close.<br />
-Server waits on the assigned port for a client to send syn packet, handshake should be implemented in accept method and **must** be reliable, also implementing tcp flags for this part is mandatory.
+Server waits on the assigned port for a client to send syn packet, then TCP 3-Way Handshake begins.
+Handshake on server side, should be implemented in accept method and **must** be reliable, furthermore implementing essential tcp flags for this part is mandatory.
 If asked on the project instructions, then the server should be able to support Multiplexing and Demultiplexing.<br />
 the **close** method should be implemented as specified in each semester's project instruction.
-If asked, then the protocol of closing connection in TCP should be implemented here.
+If asked, then the protocol of closing connection in TCP should be implemented in this method.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+First of all, it is advised that you implement setting up TCP connection between server and client using a reliable TCP 3-Way Handshake, then you can move on to further requirements of the project.

 ### Prerequisites